Tucker Carlson's exit from Fox News may be ratings bane, advertising boon

 Advisory firm Madison & Wall's media analyst Brian Wieser also said certain advertisers that were on the fence could now be much more open to Fox News.

-(Reporting by Aditya Soni and Nivedita Balu in Bengaluru; Editing by Devika Syamnath and Saumyadeb Chakrabarty)
+(Reporting by Aditya Soni and Nivedita Balu in Bengaluru; Editing by Devika Syamnath, Saumyadeb Chakrabarty, and Janane Venkatraman)

 ((Aditya.Soni@thomsonreuters.com; +91 80 6749 1130;))